galaxy-genome-annotation/python-apollo/docs/commands/cannedkeys.rst

 cannedkeys
 ==========

+This section is auto-generated from the help text for the arrow command ``cannedkeys``.

 ``addKey`` command
 ------------------

-This section is auto-generated from the help text for the arrow command ``cannedkeys addKey``.

 **Usage**::